kaspar-p/types-of-ants/README.md

    `cargo run &` to start the tweet job.
 1. Using the PID from the `cargo run` (or find it with `jobs -l`) disown the process with `disown <pid>`.

+### Start the host management webserver

+1. Log onto the host `ssh2ant <hostnum>`
+1. Run `cd ~/types-of-ants/projects/ant-host-agent`
+1. Make sure there is a `.env` with `HOST_AGENT_PORT` defined to a port number, likely 4499.
+1. Run the program with `nohup cargo run & disown` to make sure it does not get killed when you exit.